 Protecting your smile from sugars and acidity

-No matter your diet, it’s important to keep an eye on the sugar and acid you’re consuming – which impacts your overall health, and your smile.
+No matter your diet, it’s important to keep an eye on the sugar and acid you’re consuming – which impacts your overall health, as well as your smile.
 Some food and drinks with high sugar levels and acidity can be prominent in vegan diets.

-Here we discuss how acid and sugar affects your mouth, and tips for managing this:
+Here we discuss how acid and sugar affects your mouth, and offer some tips for managing this:

 Top tips include: